lart-bangor/research-assistant/docs/source/users/research-task-atol.rst

       Generic AToL file EngZzz_Eng_GB

-Firstly, as seen in :numref:`lsbqe_saving_generic_files` you must open the generic file and click :guilabel:`Save as`` in order to make a copy ready for customisation.
+Firstly, as with the :doc:`LSBQe <research-task-lsbqe>`, you must open the generic file and click :guilabel:`Save as`` in order to make a copy ready for customisation.

 .. note::
       Generic versions can be identified by the fact that the file name contains the sequence [Zzz], a placeholder code for "unknown language"